-Wednesday is here again, which means a new week for new comics (FRANK, LUMBERJANES & HER INFERNAL DESCENT).
+Wednesday is here again, which means a new week for new comics (CROWDED, BABYTEETH & VAGRANT QUEEN).
 If you are like me, you may still have a stack of comics that haven’t been read from last week, but how can anyone fault us for reading.
 Here is a list of books I will be picking up at my local comic shop.
 Read more